Joan Phillip: Career

 Before elected to political office, Phillip worked for a various First Nations organizations including as a youth counsellor at the Outreach Alternate School through Britannia Secondary School, program director at the Aboriginal Friendship Centre (then the Vancouver Indian Centre), as part of the native police liaison committee in Vancouver, at the First United Church's outreach alternative school, and as the lands manager for the Penticton Indian Band.
 Phillip was elected as a member of the Penticton Band Council.
-Phillip retired as land manager for the Pentiction Indian Band in September 2019, having served in the position for 20 years.
+Phillip retired as land manager for the Penticton Indian Band in September 2019, having served in the position for 20 years.